Contact-Control-Interfaces/maestro-sdk-docs/README.md

  <img src="https://contact-control-interfaces.github.io/maestro-sdk-docs/images/interactable_haptics.png" height="250"/>

+`MaestroInteractable` has three separate haptic effects (Touch Begin, Touch Sustain, and Touch End) to be played when the user initially touches the object, continues to touch it, and stops touching it respectively.
+Since haptics are based on contact, by default the Touch End effect will not be felt.
+By setting the `MaestroInteractable` to `IsPersistent`, a duration can be configured for which effects will continue to be felt after stopping contact, allowing the Touch End effect to be used.

 You can also control how an object can be manipulated using the `Type` field under Configuration:
   - `Static` - Unable to be picked up
   - `One hand grab` - Can be picked up using either individual hand